Wolfenheimm/automuse/README.md

 # How to use
 - Run the project from within its directory - `go run .`
 - You may only use YouTube links
-- If you are experiencing sound quality issues, add them to the songQualityIssues.json file and choose a format
+- If you are experiencing sound quality issues, add them to the songQualityIssues.json file and choose a format (rarely needed)
 - Typing the play command in any text channel will trigger the bot to join your voice channel, you must be in a voice channel for this to work.
 - Adding the -pl argument will play the playlist or the playlist the video is associated to
 - Playing additional links will place the songs in a queue.